alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 - <a href="https://docs.docker.com/get-started/" target="_blank">Docker Getting Started</a>
 - <a href="https://aws.amazon.com/eks/" target="_blank">AWS EKS Services</a>

-Please note that, unlike previous posts, this one is more exploratory than expository.
 If you see issues with my approach for Docker in development, please feel free to open an issue on the repo linked so we can discuss.
-The goal is to find the optimal DX with the greatest benefits.
+The goal is to find the optimal development experience with the greatest benefits.

 As always, thanks for reading!